Huping Ling

+Huping Ling (令狐萍 (Lìng Húpíng); born 1956) is a Chinese American academic.
+She is a professor of history and past department chair at Truman State University in Kirksville, Missouri, where she founded the Asian studies program.
+She is the recipient of the Lifetime Achievement Award 2024 by the Association for Asian American Studies.
+She is the Visiting Fellow of the Hoover Institution at Stanford University, the Changjiang (Yangtze River) Scholar Chair Professor of the Chinese Ministry of Education, Distinguished Honorary Professor at Lishui University, and a Visiting Professor of the Institute of Overseas Chinese Studies at Jinan University.
+She is the funding and inaugural book series editor Asian American Studies Today for Rutgers University Press, on the Editorial Board of Overseas Chinese History Study, the Overseas Chinese History Research Institution, Beijing, China, and served as the Executive Editor-in-Chief for the Journal of Asian American Studies (JAAS 2008-2012).
+She is also on the Board of Directors of the Chinese Historical Society of Overseas Chinese Studies, the editorial board of Overseas Chinese History Studies, and serves as a consultant to the Overseas Chinese Affairs Office of Guangdong Provincial Government.

 Her research focuses on Asian American studies, including immigration and ethnicity, assimilation and adaptation, family and marriage, feminism, employment patterns, and community structures.
-A Ford Foundation Prize-winning author, she has published 11 books and more than 100 articles on Asian American studies, including immigration and ethnicity, assimilation and adaptation, transnationalism, family and marriage, employment patterns, and community structures.
+A Ford Foundation prize-winning author, she has published 35 books and more than 200 articles on Asian American studies, including immigration and ethnicity, assimilation and adaptation, transnationalism, family and marriage, employment patterns, and community structures.

 Education and career

 Ling began her career in teaching as a high school teacher in Taiyuan, Shanxi, China, from 1974 through 1978.
 In 1982, she graduated from Taiyuan's Shanxi University first in her class with a bachelor's degree in history.
 From 1982-85, she worked as an assistant professor of history at Shanxi University.
 In 1985, she was a visiting scholar at the history department at Georgetown University.
 She earned her master's in 1987 at the University of Oregon, and completed her Ph.D at Miami University (1991).